6.8. Generation of IDE project configuration#

 VS Code cmake build documentation

-We inject variables used at cmake build from kde-builder (including set-env variables from global and from module).
+We inject variables used at cmake build from kde-builder (including set-env variables from global and from project node).

 6.8.2.5.
 Run/Debug environment#